Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/handout.md

 In the facial area, the official diacritic model introduces a deeper break.

-Instead of the writer selecting a final ISWA symbol directly, the writer enters a sequence that the font interprets and merges into a rendered face.
+Instead of simply preserving the writer's selected facial symbols and their authored placement, the model asks the writer for a sequence that the font then interprets and arranges into a rendered face.

 That pushes part of symbol formation into font behavior and designer interpretation.